 Resume objective

-A resume objective focuses on your professional goals and career path, and how they align with the company’s goals.
+A resume objective (or career objective) focuses on your professional goals and career path, and how they match the company’s goals.
 For this reason, a resume objective is ideal for candidates who:

 Here’s the formula for putting together an effective resume objective: